Tranquilizer (album)

 Tranquilizer is the eleventh studio album by American electronic musician Daniel Lopatin, under his alias Oneohtrix Point Never.
-It was released on November 21, 2025 through Warp Records.
-The album's sound is derived from a removed sample library on the Internet Archive.
+It was released on November 21, 2025, through Warp Records.
+The album's sound is derived from a removed sample library found on the Internet Archive.
 On October 20, 2025, the first three tracks and a music video for "Lifeworld" were released.
 Following singles would be released weekly.
 The album received positive reviews from critics.

 Background and composition

-Tranquilizer derives its sound palette from an archive of 1990s sample libraries which Lopatin found on the Internet Archive, in addition to presets from romplers.
+According to Lopatin, Tranquilizer marks a return to a more 'process-orientated' approach to composition, akin to his 2011 album Replica.
+It derives its sound palette from an archive of 1990s sample libraries which Lopatin had found on the Internet Archive, in addition to presets from romplers.
 He had initially intended to revolve a musical project around the contents of the archive, but began focusing on it only after the original upload was deleted.

+Much of the album's structure came together as the result of a few "late-evening jams" between Lopatin and producer and co-writer Nathan Salon, utilizing bespoke two-person systems which Salon described as "like Frippertronics but IDM."
+The results of these jams were then refined, resampled, and layered with further recordings and jams over a few month period, with the pair relying heavily on "intuition" and "chance" in completing the album.